tus/tus.io/_pages/faq.md

 - server implementation (you can read how to [get started with tusd](https://github.com/tus/tusd#getting-started) which is the most mature option), and a:
 - client implementation (such as the bare-bones [tus-js-client](https://github.com/tus/tus-js-client#installation) for browsers and Node.js, or if you need a rich UI, [Uppy](https://uppy.io/docs/#getting-started).

-There are also community maintained client/server [implementations](https://tus.io/implementations.html) in Ruby, Python, Elixir, etc, if those fit your platform better.
+tus is a low-level building block and there's no one right way to do deploy resumable file uploads with it.
+Still, to get started quickly, for the majority use case, we'd recommend tusd + Uppy.
+But the ecosystem is reach and you'll know it if one of our community maintained client/server [implementations](https://tus.io/implementations.html) in Ruby, Python, Elixir, etc, are a better fit to your platform.

-If you don't want to self-host tus servers, [Transloadit](https://transloadit.com) offers a tus-based and globally distributed upload handling service that can export to the storage of your choice (and can optionally encode or resize files passing through).
-The setup steps are then to create an account and add an Uppy HTML tag to your website.
-Alternatively you can check out [SDKs for other platforms](https://transloadit.com/docs/#sdks).
+Finally, if you don't care for self-hosting tus servers, [Transloadit](https://transloadit.com) offers a tus-based upload handling service that can export to the storage of your choice (and can optionally encode or resize files passing through).
+The setup steps are then to create an account and add an Uppy HTML tag to your website, or check out [non-browser integrations](https://transloadit.com/docs/#sdks).

 ## How does tus work?